SOC 2 Provides Assurance To Customers

 In a Type II report, the external auditor reports on the suitability

 of the design and existence of controls and on the operating effectiveness of these controls during a predefined period.
-This implies that the external auditor performs a detailed examination of the internal controls of the service organization and also examines whether all controls are operating effectively in accordance with predefined processes and controls for and procedures.
+This implies that the external auditor performs a detailed examination of the internal controls of the service organisation and also examines whether all controls are operating effectively in accordance with predefined processes and controls for and procedures.

 How to Obtain SOC 2Certification